microsoft/pxt/docs/writing-docs.md

 The lookup of path `https://some.domain.com/foo/bar` where `foo` doesn't look like `v0`, `v1` etc. proceeds like above but with `master` instead of `v2`.

+If the page is requested in non-English language, the `.md` files are first fetched from crowdin on the same branch as they would have been fetched from the repo (either `master` or `vN`).

 ## Automated testing

 Run `pxt snippets` in the project's root directory.
 This will automatically check that all code